Skip to main content

 Overall solution

-The recommended way would be to create a custom dimension and apply the appropriate formula to get subfields from date/datetime values
+The recommended way would be to create a custom dimension and apply the appropriate SQL formula to get subfields from date/datetime values

 Detail formulas